arunkumar7-dev/outbound-calling-assistant/Readme.md

 Copy the HTTPS URL from ngrok (e.g., https://abc123.ngrok.io) and paste it into your .env file:

-Run the App :-
-In another terminal, start the FastAPI server:

 Terminal :-

   - python main.py